ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 ### Monthly Aggregate Sales per Store

-This use case is requires no `join`s but does require a `group by` over a large table.
+This use case requires no `join`s but does require a `group by` over a large table.
 It is expected that the use case could benefit from an aggregation OLAP table that caches the work of the `group by` operation, although perhaps less so than use cases that require many joins.
 An example of the schema is shown below.

 ![OLAP Monthly Sales per Store](./images/olap_monthly_sales_store.png)